 The Master of Arts in History at Columbus State University is a professional degree that promotes advanced research and writing in the field of history and historiography.
 Students entering this program will benefit from coursework that emphasizes the importance of primary source research, analysis, and writing in an effort to illuminate the past in order to challenge the present.
 Students may choose between a general M.A. in History track and the department's concentration in Race, Ethnicity, and Society.

 The Master in History at Columbus State University allows students to pursue their interest in any area of concentration within the department's course offerings.
 The degree is designed to help candidates to become proficient at advanced historical research and writing.
 The general degree program allows degree candidates to choose broadly from the department's course offerings in American, global, and military history while benefiting from the department's strengths in race, social, and cultural history.
 Up to six credits of elective coursework are available to students outside of the history department.

-For a listing of admission and degree requirements, see the M.A. in History page on the graduate school website.
+For a listing of admission and degree requirements, see the M.A. in History page in the course catalog.

 M.A. in History - Race, Ethnicity, and Society Degree Overview

 The Master of Arts in History with a concentration in Race, Ethnicity, and Society provides a unique program that takes advantage of the study of race and ethnicity by scholars in the Department of History and Geography.
 The program offers the opportunity to study the historical construction of race and ethnicity from an international perspective that includes Latin America, Africa, Europe, the Middle East, and the United States.
 At the same time, the degree draws on strong regional resources unique to the Columbus area, exploring topics such as the Civil Rights Movement, slavery, Native American society, European migration, and issues of racial integration in the U.S. military.